-- Database of daily Reynolds SST data converted to SHIPS input format.
-The database includes both global and regional files. - Updated climatology of OHC, MDL, D26, and D20, based on the 2005 2016 NCODA ocean data - Database of NCODA OHC, D26, D20, OHC20, and MLD converted to SHIPS input format.
-The database includes both global and regional files.

-\For publications, please include a full reference and digital object identifier (DOI; http://www.apastyle.org/learn/faqs/what-is-doi.aspx) and attach all publications and presentations on this project from this reporting period to the progress report, or include web links to on-line versions.
+- Database of daily Reynolds SST data converted to SHIPS input format - Updated climatology of OHC, MDL, D26, and D20, based on the 2005 2015 NCODA ocean data project from this reporting period to the progress report, or include web links to on-line versions.
 Within your publications and presentations, please include language crediting the appropriate NOAA/OAR organization and program (e.g., NOAA/OAR/OWAQ and the U.S. Weather Research Program; or NOAA/OAR/NSSL and the VORTEX-SE program) for financially supporting your project.
 Suggested language is as follows: